junmeng6025/junmeng6025.github.io/README.md

 # junmeng6025.github.io
-- 👋 Hi, I’m Meng, Jun comming from China 🇨🇳
+- 👋 Hi, I’m Meng, Jun from China [CN]
-- 🌱 I’m currently studying Automotive Engineering (M.Sc.) at Technical University of Munich (TUM) in Germany 🇩🇪
+- 🌱 I’m currently studying Automotive Engineering (M.Sc.) at Technical University of Munich (TUM) in Germany [DE]
 - 👀 I’m interested in autonomous driving, in the field of perception
 - 📫 How to reach me: junmeng6995@gmail.com